fletcher86/juggle-fest/README.md

 </pre>

 <h2>Additional Comments</h2>
 In order to insure fairness of juggler assignments to circuits, the jugglers were selected and assigned randomly.
-If the juggler preferences where not met because their score was not high enough for their desired circuit, an optimal alternative circuit was chosen for the juggler.
-However, if jugglers had high enough scores, they were matched up to their desired circuits.
-Due to the stochastic nature of the program, juggler assignments will vary from run to run.
+If jugglers had high enough scores, they were matched up to their desired circuits.
+If the juggler preferences where not met, it is because their score was not high enough and were probably edged out by a more competitive juggler.
+In this case, an optimal alternative circuit was chosen for the juggler.
+However, due to the stochastic nature of the program, juggler assignments will vary from run to run.